What is the average cost for a telephone answering service?

 - $1.05 is the average overage rate for high use plans.

-Note: There are a few call answering companies out there that charge between $2 and $3 per minute, but we did not include them in our calculations as they are outliers that would skew the data.
+Note: There are a few call answering companies out there that charge upwards of $2 or even over $3 per minute, but we did not include them in our calculations as they are outliers that would skew the data.

 This may seem like a lot of information to take in and likely raises additional questions.
 Read on to develop a clearer understanding of what this all means and how you should use the data.